nfette/sorpsim-opt/README.md

 * Qt version >5 (tested with 5.9.3)
 * Qwt http://qwt.sourceforge.net/ (follow instructions to build and install)

-Configure the project file, SorpSim.pro.
+Configure the project file, sorpsim-opt.pro.

 * Set the paths to find Qwt library and (optional) sources
 * Note that there is a target called 'install' that just copies the extra files